speckdavid/shakey2016/Readme.md

 $ roslaunch [your_scenario_name] screenrun.launch
 $ byobu
 ```
 You can navigate between different taps with F3 and F4.
-Start all ros nodes by executing the provided commands (ENTER) in every tap.
+Now, start all ros nodes by executing the provided commands (ENTER) in every tap.
 The planning monitor should appear and as explained in 1. by pressing "Execution/Run" you can start the system.

 <br>